RP2040 / RP2350 Boards

 Pinout Raspberry Pi Pico / Pico2

 This is the default pinout for RP2040 and RP2350.
 It is optimized for Raspberry Pi Pico / Pico2 (40 pin) boards.
-This pinout is defined in madflight_board__RP2040.h, but can be modified with madflight pin_xxx configuration settings.
+This pinout is definedbrd/default_RP2040.h, but can be modified with madflight_config configuration settings in your program.

 Module <-> HW_PIN_xxx GPIO Board GPIO HW_PIN_xxx <-> Module